singhtapur40-raman/text_summarizer/README.md

 # text_summarizer
-This is a text summarizer project, done using the Transformers, Pandas (for code and processing), CSS, HTML (for front-end)
+This is a text summarizer project, done using the Transformers, Pandas (for code and processing), CSS, HTML (for front-end). htis project helps to summarize mainly the long conversations, and also summarizes the paragraph for a short brief and helps to understand easily.